Winner in You: Singles

-Critical response
+Critical reception

 Winner in You received average reviews from critics.
 Ron Wynn on AllMusic gave the album three out of five stars.
-Wynn claims this is the album that made LaBelle's solo career.
-He enjoys the songs "Oh, People" and "Kiss Away the Pain", which he believed needed to chart higher on the Billboard Top 40.
-Robert Christgau gave the album a B, praising the duet with Michael McDonald as well as LaBelle's singing abilities.
-Christgau also compliments her and her family's songwriting abilities.
-He believes this is how LaBelle became a multi-platinum solo artist.
-Christgau did not like the earlier part of the album, claiming she "doesn't start out with such surefire goods".
-Overall, he says the "beats and tunes kick in till you could care less what organ she's singing through."
-Kim Farber of Billboard gave the album a mixed review, claiming it to be inconsistent.
-He believes album was not a "hands-down winner so many anticipated," saying how none of the fast tracks have a "jump."
-Ferber, although, praises her singing ability and says that is the only thing that saved the album.
-He said the ballads were well written, and enjoyed "On My Own", saying the song is "something real" and likes the song "Oh, People" even more.
+He claimed that Winner in You was the album that made LaBelle's solo career.
+Wynn wrote that he enjoyed the songs "Oh, People" and "Kiss Away the Pain".
+Robert Christgau gave the album a B rating, praising the duet with Michael McDonald as well as LaBelle's singing abilities.
+He also complimented her and her family's songwriting abilities.
+Christgau did not like the earlier part of the album, claiming that she "doesn't start out with such surefire goods".
+Overall, he says the "beats and tunes kick in till you could care less [sic] what organ she's singing through."
+Jim Farber of Rolling Stone gave the album a mixed review, writing that it was inconsistent.
+He wrote that the album was not the "hands-down winner so many anticipated," writing that none of the fast tracks have a "jump."
+He praised her singing ability, however, writing that it was the only thing that saved the album.